On the dynamics and integrability of the Ziegler pendulum: Abstract

 \section{Abstract}

-We prove that the Ziegler pendulum --- a double pendulum with a follower force --- can be integrable, provided that the stiffness of the elastic spring located in the pivot point of the pendulum is zero.
+{We prove that the Ziegler pendulum --- a double pendulum with a follower force --- can be integrable, provided that the stiffness of the elastic spring located at the pivot point of the pendulum is zero and there is no friction in the system.
 We show that the integrability of the system follows from the existence of two-parameter families of periodic solutions.
-We explain the mechanism for the transition from the integrable to the chaotic dynamics and show that this mechanism is different from the typical phenomena observed in conservative Hamiltonian systems.
-The case when the stiffnesses of the both springs are non-zero is studied numerically.
-We show that the regular dynamics co-exists with the chaotic dynamics.
+We explain a mechanism for the transition from integrable dynamics, for which there exist two first integrals and solutions belong to two-dimensional tori in a four-dimensional phase space, to more complicated dynamics.
+The case in which the stiffnesses of both springs are non-zero is briefly studied numerically.
+We show that regular dynamics coexists with chaotic dynamics.}